mcburton/writing/squaring-research-design.markdown

 As described above, the research would be a participatory investigation of digital publishing at MPublishing.
 Using concepts and techniques from the chapter on work studies and situated practice I will analyze a selection of projects, focusing in particular on traditional monograph publishing projects and on new digital publishing projects such as the one described above.

 A survey of Mpub's past, present and planned digital projects will be conducted in an attempt to construct a conceptual topology so that we can better understand the complicated spectrum that encompasses both traditional and digital work.

+## Misc

+MAYA, borrowed from Raymound Loewy the father of industrial design, is a principal he used while designing.
+When designing object, a car for instance, Loewy would sketch the evolution of the designs, beginning with the model T and working towards the present day, then projecting forward several iterations into the future to an "optimal" design.
+In the car example he ended at Buckminster Fuller's Dymaxion car(I have an image to accompany this description which I'll put into the introduction).
+Given this sequence, Loewy would select not the optimal design, but a design ratcheted back a few steps, finding the design between the current state and the most advanced; the socially acceptable design.

+Borgman's salient question, "Where are the social studies of digital humanities?"
+(Borgman 2009) provides the basis for this research design.
+In her article, Borgman points out that while the practices of scientists have been exhaustively examined, the work of humanists remains unexplored.
+Deeply situated, ethnographic studies of

+However,

+MPublishing is the University of Michigan's publishing devisions.
+Their organization has very practically experienced the destabilizing impacts of information technology in the humanities.

+University presses have found themselves at the front lines of the technologically induced changes within the humanities.

+Mpublishing is seen as a leader in the field of scholarly publishing, in part because of their active and ongoing experimental approach to scholarly knowledge production.
+Mpublishing is home to the Journal of Electronic Publishing, a publication that truly practices what it preaches.
+Beyond ebooks and electronic journals, Mpublishing explores new modalities such as interactive web-sites, driven by modified blogging engines, t